iluvjava/Maths/AMATH 584/PCA.md

 If we change the covariance matrix to a metric matrix, then under the principle components analysis, we will be **Multi-Dimensional Scaling**.

-If the matrix represents an imae like a media file of some sort, then the SVD decomposition of the Hermitian becomes a compressed version of that file.
+If the matrix represents an image like a media file of some sort, then the SVD decomposition of the Hermitian becomes a compressed version of that file.

 ---